lu-harr/lu-harr.github.io/_pages/teaching/map_demo.md

 ---
 permalink: /teaching/map_demo
-title: A quick little guide for how to get into the MAP R package
+title: A quick demo of the MAP R package
 toc: true
 ---